 I’m not a stranger to painting weird surfaces.
 I’ve painted 70’s paneling, barker board in a bathroom, stained wood walls, fabric, and even wallpaper.

 But, I admit.
-I was a little stumped with painting metal doors with plastic trim.
+I was a little stumped with painting metal doors with plastic door trim.

-Since I am only able to paint the inside of our doors, I started researching how to paint both metal and plastic for interior use.
+Since I am only able to paint the inside of our doors (it’s a strata situation), I started researching how to paint both metal and plastic for interior use.

 The process seemed quite simple, with the key ingredient being the proper primer.